jonathan-pe/pulse/.github/copilot-instructions.md

 The app's name is "Pulse"

-We use Supabase for our API and Postgres DB management
+We use Supabase for our API, authentication and Postgres DB management

-We use the next-auth package for authentication management